-Limited ReleaseThe Funding tool is available to Procore customers in the United States who have implemented the Procore for Owners point-of-view dictionary.
-To learn more see, What dictionaries and languages are available in the Procore web application?
+Limited ReleaseThe Funding tool is available as a limited release for Procore customers in the United States and Canada who have implemented the Procore for Owners point-of-view dictionary.
+To learn more, see What dictionaries and languages are available in the Procore web application?

 To create a Change Order Request (COR) for a funding.